GeethuUday/aiven-challenge2-cdc-sharing/README.md

 This repository implements a full end-to-end CDC pipeline using Aiven PostgreSQL, Aiven Kafka (with Debezium), and Aiven OpenSearch.
 Whenever you INSERT/UPDATE/DELETE a record in Postgres, Debezium captures it, writes a message into Kafka, and a Python consumer indexes (or removes) it in OpenSearch in real time.

 > **Note:** Database setup and Debezium connector registration are handled entirely via Terraform (no separate Python scripts needed for those steps).
-The “bonus” role-based security section of the challenge has been skipped.
+The “bonus” role-based security section of the challenge has been skipped due to time constraints.

 ## Repository Structure